robaElshazly/HireIt/README.md

 # T2A2 - Marketplace Project

-A Ruby on Rails Project - created by: Roba Elshazly
+A Ruby On Rails Project - created by: Roba Elshazly

 To view on Heroku<br/>
 please click [here](https://hireitau.herokuapp.com/) <br/>